 A Castle for One Man

-No guest rooms, a throne room without a throne, and a dining room for one.
-Ludwig’s design for the castle was an attempt to transform a mythological and dream-like world into architectural reality.
+There were no guest rooms, a throne room without a throne, and a dining room for one.
+Ludwig’s design for the castle was an attempt to transform a mythological and dream-like world into an architectural reality.
 He wanted to bring all his fairytale fantasies to life in one way or another, to create a world that he could inhabit on his own, away from anything that could interfere with his preference for solitude.

-A stalactite grotto located in the middle of the castle leads to a secret doorway behind which is the servant’s stairway, hidden away from view.
+A stalactite cave in the middle of the castle leads to a secret doorway behind the servant’s stairway, hidden away from view.
 He wanted the servants to be able to do their work quickly but in a way that would still maintain his solitary state.

-Although it was rumored that King Ludwig bankrupted the royal treasury to build his castles but that is simply a rumor.
-In reality, he received an annual sum of money which he used for his ambitious construction projects.
-Still, his ministers asked him to limit the immense amount of his projects when he took loans from foreign banks to complete his projects, to which he replied, “I can’t.
+It was rumoured that King Ludwig bankrupted the royal treasury to build his castles, but that is simply a rumour.
+In reality, he received an annual sum of money, which he used for his ambitious construction projects.
+Still, his ministers asked him to limit the immense amount of his projects when he took loans from foreign banks to complete them, to which he replied, “I can’t.
 Building is my greatest joy in life.”

 He even planned to build a fortified 90-meter tower rising above the castle with a chapel on the ground floor and a keep right above it.
-The tower’s design was inspired by a set design for Wagner’s opera Lohengrin.
+A set design for Wagner’s opera Lohengrin inspired the tower’s design.
 However, it wasn’t meant to be.

 The craftsmen who worked on the castle had begun filing suits against the King because they hadn’t been paid their proper wages.
 King Ludwig incurred a debt equivalent to 100 million Euros.